DIT112-V20/group-10/README.md

 ***
 **_How to use it_**

-Note: One will need some prior technical knowlegde to use the car!

 First the user needs to add their wifi credentials in this code snippet below here:

 ![code snippet](https://cdn.discordapp.com/attachments/712637138469912576/715943938850291853/Skarmavbild_2020-05-29_kl._17.04.51.png)